neolp/itmp/README.md

 * "callee"

 A Router must support at least one role, and MAY support all roles.
-The "<role>|dict" is a dictionary describing features supported by the peer for that role.
+The "<role>:dict" is a dictionary describing features supported by the peer for that role.
 With ITMP Basic Profile implementations, this MUST be empty, but MUST be used by implementations implementing parts of the Advanced Profile to list the specific set of features they support

 _Example: A Router implementing the Broker role of the ITMP Basic Profile._